-We need your help, to express support for positive reform and to give practical feedback to ensure any new law works in practice.
-Your voices will have a pivotal impact on how the proposals evolve and whether they ultimately become law.
-Please do get involved, whether you are a parent through surrogacy (UK or international), an intended parent, a surrogate, a lawyer, a fertility clinician, counsellor or anyone else involved in surrogacy.
+Whatever your interest in surrogacy, the Law Commission needs your help.
+Please respond to the consultation and express your support for positive reform, share your experience and give practical feedback to ensure any new law works in practice.
+Your voice could have a pivotal impact on how the proposals evolve and whether they ultimately become law.

 Get your head around what the Law Commission is proposing as to how UK law should change for UK and international surrogacy with our brief summary.